toddcblank/chozocompare/README.md

 The better the capture the better the results.
 If you have bit alerts/emotes/funny gifs etc in the gameplay portion of the video it will likely cause problems with the door transition detection.

-It can take quite awhile to process, especially if you're using large video files.
+It can take quite a while to process, especially if you're using large video files.